drupal-graphql-compose/documentation/extending/custom_data.md

  * Implements hook_graphql_compose_field_results_alter().
  *
  * Modify the entity results as they are given to the schema.
+ *
+ * You could also compute this somewhere else, but for this example
+ * we'll do it here.
+ *
+ * The delta is the position of the paragraph in the field.
  */
 function mymodule_graphql_compose_field_results_alter(array &$results, array $context, RefinableCacheableDependencyInterface $metadata): void {
   foreach ($results as $delta => $result) {